lleviraz/urban_segmentation/docs/index.md

 ## Summary

-Although we always believed, it was a nice surprise to see that the model, that was trained on European images and masks, can actually predict the masks of the unseen SAITAMA area in Japan, and not in a bad quality.
+Although we always believed, we were highly encouraged to see that the model, that was trained on European images and masks, can actually competently predict the masks of the unseen SAITAMA area in Japan.

 We learned a lot from this project, mainly the machine learning aspects , but also about managing such an interactive project with the stakeholders, and evolving requirements.